Introduction and Context

 Speaking personally, I ran through the calculator and “discovered” that I likely spend at least $125 per year on my vampires.
 Time to get to work slaying them!

 Savings Calculations for the Vampire Loads We Avoid

-In calculating savings, Emporia considers that with diligence we can avoid a large number of vampire loads in our homes.
+In calculating savings in its app, Emporia Energy considers that with diligence we can avoid a large number of vampire loads in our homes.
 Two strategies exist for removing these loads.
-First, we can unplug devices such as chargers while not in immediate use.
+As a first step, we can unplug devices such as chargers while not in immediate use.
 Though effective, this strategy may prove inconvenient for frequently used devices.
 Or difficult to reach outlets!
-Therefore, as a second step, we can employ smart power strips or outlets – sometimes equipped with motion sensors.
-These aids prove highly useful!
-And they shine best in locations where we concentrate multiple problematic devices, such as in the office, the kitchen, the family room, or the garage.
+Therefore, as a second step, we can employ smart power strips or plugs.
+Aided by connected WiFi and mobile apps, these aids prove highly useful!
+And they shine best in locations where we concentrate multiple problematic devices: in the office, the kitchen, the family room, or the garage.

-Although the NRDC report points to vampire loads’ consuming 23% or household electricity, Emporia recognizes that not all loads may be eliminated.
-Therefore, savings will fall within a range of 5% to 10%.
-As with other savings calculations, Emporia then scales these savings based upon the frequency of app use.
-Ultimately, these savings and others may achieve savings as high as 50% on energy!
+Although the NRDC report cited above points to 23% of household electricity drained by vampire loads, Emporia recognizes that only a portion may be eliminated.
+Therefore, we expect actual savings to fall within a range of 5% to 10%.
+As with other savings calculations, the Emporia app scales these savings based upon the level of user engagement.

 Ultimately, we encourage combining the above strategies to avoid vampire loads (e.g., smart power strips) with others.
 And in so doing, we believe consumers will achieve as much as 50% savings on energy.
 Of course, tracking progress relies upon the ability to measure electricity use.
 So make a modest investment in a Vue energy monitor today to prepare you better for tomorrow!